ManchesterBioinference/GPcounts/README.md

 # GPcounts
-GPcounts is Gaussain process regression package for count data with negative binomial and zero-inflated negative binomial likelihoods described in the paper "Gaussian process modelling of temporal and spatial counts data from RNA-seq experiments".
+GPcounts is Gaussian process regression package for counts data with negative binomial and zero-inflated negative binomial likelihoods described in the paper "Non-parametric modelling of temporal and spatial counts data from RNA-seq experiments".
+It is implemented using the GPflow library.

 ## Installation: